Yamato DaiwaE(CMA)S(cript) extensions

 Example

-Comparison with native methods
+Comparison with Native Methods

 The following native methods are neither better nor worse than the function getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne.
 The one you will use depends on the required behavior when: